zhaaaa7/javascript/weird-parts-note.md

 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/14.PNG" alt="14" width="500px"/>

-Change the lexical environment of b.
+Change the lexical environment of b to a. b is created when a is executed.

 ```javascript
 function a() {